pedroBarradas/react-typescript-base/README.md

 create-react-app react-typescript --scripts-version=react-scripts-ts
 ```
 --------------------------------------------
+Where, react-typescript is an example for the name of your app folder

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>